-Illustration can take almost any form.
-Be it drawn, painted, collaged, caricature, crafted.
-Mural, comic book, cut paper, and many more.
+- Illustration can take almost any form, be it drawn, painted, collaged, caricature, crafted, mural, comic book, cut paper, and many more.
 And within all of these distinct classifications, you can have further diversification of varying styles.
-So the creative variables of Illustration are endless.
-For this course, we're specifically focusing on the finite aspects of vector based illustration.
-And you'll see an assortment of varying styled illustrations throughout.
+So the creative variables of illustration are endless.
+For this course, we're specifically focusing on the finite aspects of vector based illustration, and you'll see an assortment of varying styled illustrations throughout.

-I'll cover the following information you'll wanna keep in mind, and apply when you create vector based artwork.
+I'll cover the following information you'll want to keep in mind and apply when you create vector based artwork.
 Examining the exploratory aspects of the illustration process.
-Understanding how light affects your design.
+Understanding how light effects your design.
 How to use coloring methods effectively in your illustration.
 The skillful application of detailing methods.
 And expanding your color possibilities through inspiration.